DanielSeehausen/metoer-portfolio-website/README.md

 # metoer-portfolio-website
-This repository serves as the skeleton for anyone interested in making a personal website in the same layout as chouxbe.us.
+This repository serves as the skeleton for anyone interested in making a Meteor application to showcase a portfolio or other similar UI experience.
+Meteor is required.
-This is a Meteor project, and Meteor will be required to emulate the site's user interface and design.
-Note: this does not make use of mongo.db (Meteor's standard database).

 The repository itself is not a complete Meteor project.
-Within, you will find files that fit within the standard Meteor initial build scheme (install and 'create' a new Meteor project).
+Within, you will find files that fit within the standard Meteor initial build scheme ('meteor create' in a new repository).
 These files do not address any back-end code.

 The structure of the code and the application is as follows: